International Affairs Committee

 (1) Work to improve the business environment in the US and European markets, promote the maintenance and strengthening of partnerships with pharmaceutical associations and governments in the US, Europe, and other countries, and accumulate intelligence on the latest information from the US and Europe, etc.

-1. Identify key issues and consider solutions: Regular meetings with PhRMA, EFPIA, ABPI, vfa, leem, etc., as well as with the Japanese Pharmaceutical Group in the U.K. and the Japanese Business Council in Europe (JBCE).
-Pharmaceutical Group (UK), Japanese Business Council in Europe (JBCE) and other local Japanese organizations, exchanges with JETRO New York secondees, and information exchange with the Japanese government, embassies in Japan, and diplomatic missions abroad.
-Identify and work toward resolution of policy, trade, tariff, drug pricing, and reimbursement issues in major Western countries.
+Identify key issues and consider solutions: hold regular meetings with PhRMA, EFPIA, the Association of the British Pharmaceutical Industry (ABPI), the German Association of the Research-based Pharmaceutical Industry (vfa), the French Association of the Pharmaceutical Industry (leem), etc., as well as with local Japanese associations such as the Japanese Pharmaceutical Group in the UK and the Japanese Business Council in Europe (JBCE).
+Identify and resolve policy, trade, tariff, regulatory, pricing, and reimbursement issues in major Western countries through collaboration with local Japanese organizations such as the Japanese Pharmaceutical Group in the UK and the Japanese Business Council in Europe (JBCE), interaction with JETRO New York secondees, and information exchange with the Japanese government, embassies in Japan, and diplomatic missions abroad.

-3. Grasp the latest information from Europe and the U.S.: Collect and analyze the latest information from Europe and the U.S. (government policies and major medical policies on healthcare, pharmaceutical regulations, drug pricing and reimbursement systems, systems for cooperation with patient groups, etc.) through planning and implementation of regular and active information exchange meetings with external lecturers and related organizations, and share this information with member companies.
+Keep abreast of the latest information from Europe and the U.S.: Collect and analyze the latest information from Europe and the U.S. (government policies and major medical policies on healthcare, pharmaceutical regulations, drug pricing and reimbursement systems, systems for cooperation with patient groups, etc.) through planning and implementation of regular and active information exchange meetings with external speakers and related organizations, and share this information with member companies.

 2) Collaboration within JPMA (in a hub role)